 Additional Notes

-Mantle Danes were referred to as “Boston” until the late 1990s due to their similar markings to that of the Boston Terrier.
+Mantle Danes were referred to as “Boston” until the late 1990s due to their markings similar to the Boston Terrier.
 This is still true in some countries outside of the United States.

 Merle